Quick Quiz

 Option b – moment of inertia and angular velocity

-Option c – the objective of the compound microscope
+Option c – the objective of a compound microscope

 (A) 3 joule